-2. Staff must use positive techniques of guidance, including redirection, positive reinforcement and encouragement rather than competition, comparison and criticism.
-Staff will have age appropriate expectations and set up guidelines and environments that minimize the need for discipline.
-Physical restraint is used only in situations necessary to protect the child or other children from harm and must be documented in writing.

-3. Staff must respond to children with respect and treat all children equally regardless of sex, race, religion and/or culture.
-Staff must portray a positive role model for youth by maintaining an attitude of respect, loyalty, patience, courtesy, tact and maturity.

-4. Staff may not be alone with children they meet in Y programs outside of the Y. This includes babysitting, sleepovers, and inviting children in your home.
-Any exceptions require a written explanation before the fact and are subject to administrator approval.

-5. Staff are not to transport children in their own vehicles.

-6. Staff may not date program participants under the age of 18 years of age.

-7. Profanity, inappropriate jokes, intimate displays of affection toward other staff/volunteers, and sharing intimate details of one's personal life in the presence of children or parents is prohibited.

-8. Staff may not engage in inappropriate electronic communication with youth.

-9. Staff may not have secrets with youth and will only give gifts with prior permission from YMCA staff.

-10. Staff will respect children's rights to not be touched in ways that make them feel uncomfortable and allow children the right to say no. Children are not to be touched in areas of their bodies that would be covered by a bathing suit.
+- 2. Volunteers must use positive techniques of guidance, including redirection, positive reinforcement and encouragement rather than competition, comparison and criticism.
+Volunteers will have age appropriate expectations and set up guidelines and environments that minimize the need for discipline.
+Physical restraint is used only in situations necessary to protect the child or other children from harm and must be documented in writing. - 3.
+Volunteers must respond to children with respect and treat all children equally regardless of sex, race, religion and/or culture.
+Volunteers must portray a positive role model for youth by maintaining an attitude of respect, loyalty, patience, courtesy, tact and maturity. - 4.
+Volunteers may not be alone with children they meet in Y programs outside of the Y. - 5.
+Volunteers are not to transport children in their own vehicles. - 6.
+Volunteers may not date program participants under the age of 18 years of age. - 7.
+Profanity, inappropriate jokes, intimate displays of affection toward other staff/volunteers, and sharing intimate details of one's personal life in the presence of children or parents is prohibited. - 8.
+Volunteers may not engage in inappropriate electronic communication with youth. - 9.
+Volunteers may not have secrets with youth and will only give gifts with prior permission from YMCA staff. - 10.
+Volunteers will respect children's rights to not be touched in ways that make them feel uncomfortable and allow children the right to say no. Children are not to be touched in areas of their bodies that would be covered by a bathing suit.